jackpaulcollins/rep-track/README.md

 To contribute code, follow these steps:

-Fork the repository.
+* Fork the repository.
-Create a new branch for your feature or bug fix.
+* Create a new branch for your feature or bug fix.
-Make your changes and commit them with descriptive commit messages.
+* Make your changes and commit them with descriptive commit messages.
-Push your changes to your forked repository.
+* Push your changes to your forked repository.
-Open a pull request on the main repository, explaining your changes.
+* Open a pull request on the main repository, explaining your changes.
-Please ensure that your code follows the project's coding style and includes appropriate tests.